← Back to Terms

 3. Customer disclosure

-Customer-facing wording should explain that the partner service is delivered by another approved provider and that the student/helper may receive the standard referral reward of 5% of eligible paid job value if the booking is eligible, paid and recorded through the approved referral path.
+Participant wording should explain that the partner service is delivered by another approved service partner and that the student/helper may receive the standard referral reward of 5% of eligible paid job value if the booking is eligible, paid and recorded through the approved referral path.

-Recommended wording: “This partner service is delivered by another approved provider.
+Recommended wording: “This partner service is delivered by another approved service partner.
 I may receive the standard referral reward of 5% of eligible paid job value if you book and pay through this referral path.”

-The standard referral reward of 5% of eligible paid job value is manual and reviewable only.
-It is not a wage, guaranteed income, placement payment, scholarship, employment payment, reseller margin, hidden markup, customer surcharge, automatic payout or guaranteed entitlement.
+The standard referral reward of 5% of eligible paid job value is separate and reviewable only.
+It is not a wage, guaranteed income, placement payment, scholarship, employment payment, reseller amount, hidden markup, customer surcharge, automatic reward payment or guaranteed entitlement.

 5. Student, campus and under-18 safeguards